How Much Does It Cost to Check a Credit Report in a NYC Rental Application

 • Negative Marks.
 If you had a repossession, a charge-off, or a collections account, these would be viewable on your credit report.

-• When You Paid.
-Every payment and any derogatory mark will be seen on a monthly basis, so landlords will be able to gauge when you are struggling.
+• When you Pay, every payment and any derogatory mark will be seen every month, so landlords can gauge when you are struggling.

 • Judgments and Public Records.
 Court cases you lost, foreclosures, and bankruptcies also show up.
 These are often major red flags for landlords.